Last Updated on: 10th June 2023, 12:38 pm

 - Panting and gasping for air.

-- Shrinking to the bottom of the cage as though attempting to avoid detection.
+- Heading to the bottom of the cage to avoid being seen by a suspected threat.

-- Pinning the eyes and crouching suggests the parrot is planning to bite in self-defense.
+- Pinning the eyes and crouching suggests a parrot may bite in self-defense.

 What to Do if Your Parrot is Scared

 All parrots occasionally grow anxious and afraid, so it’s important to know how to calm down a scared bird.
 If a parrot is visibly distressed, follow these simple steps: